letsencrypt/boulder/docs/multi-va.md

 as their config files.

-We require that almost all remote validation requests succeed; the exact number is controlled by the VA's `maxRemoteFailures` config variable.
+We require that almost all remote validation requests succeed; the exact number is controlled by the VA based on the thresholds required by MPIC.
 If the number of failing remote VAs exceeds that threshold, validation is terminated.
 If the number of successful remote VAs is high enough that it would be impossible for the outstanding remote VAs to exceed that threshold, validation immediately